 In short: It is very important to remember that cats are obligate carnivores that have no dietary need for carbohydrates.
 When choosing a diet for your cats it is absolutely critical that it be high in very high quality protein.
-In 2019 we transitioned to a mostly raw diet for our cats, and have seen excellent results so far with coat, appetite, and GI health - bonus: poops are less stinky!
+In 2019 we transitioned to a mostly raw diet for our cats, and have seen excellent results so far with coat, appetite, and GI health - bonus: poops don't smell!
 (When you have six cats running around, that matters!)
 Some reading material here: UC Davis research; and CatInfo.org - one vet's take

-For the raw food, I order from two places, although your pet stores will also sell raw food in a small freezer section.
+For the raw food, I order from three places, although your pet stores will also sell raw food in a small freezer section.
 I go between Raw Paws and Hare Today, depending on sales.
 Update: We recently learned about Blue Ridge Beef, and it's about half the price of the above places.
 However, you have to find a local distributor, and order your raw meat in advance.
 Our kittens are eating primarily the "kitten mix."
 There's a great Facebook group about raw food: Cats Completely Raw And Proud (Cat CRAP), which you can join if you want to learn more.

 Please keep in mind that cats must eat bone and organ meats in addition to muscle meat.
 So unfortunately just regular old ground turkey from the grocery store isn't a good longterm option.
 I have recently been buying thighs or chicken necks and hacking them up with a cleaver (it's very satisfying after a long day of toddlers yelling at me!), as well as breasts which you can cut into chunks.
 It is good for their teeth and jaws to eat not only the ground meat, but to have to work on big hunks of meat.
 You can also often find very cheap packs of chicken organs at your grocery store.
 You can separate them into little ziplock bags and get them out as needed!
 Or freeze separately in ice cube trays and transfer to a larger back for easy separation when you want.